The World Cup Series – Belgium: Carbonnade Flamande (Beef and Beer Stew)

 - Salt and pepper to taste

-- Marinate the beef with the beer, the garlic, the bay leaves and a pinch of salt for at leat two hours, or overnight.
+- Marinate the beef with the beer, the garlic, the bay leaves and a pinch of salt for at least two hours, or overnight.

 - Drain the beef and reserve the marinade.
 Pat dry the beef with paper towels.

 - In a dutch oven, heat the olive oil until pipping hot.
 Fry the beef in batches, until golden brown on all sides, about 10 minutes.
 Remove the beef cubes and reserve.